Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 - Nevada has five wins against the spread in seven games this year.

-- This season, the Wolf Pack have one ATS win in two games as a favorite of 20.5 points or more.

-- Nevada's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).
+- Nevada has gone over the point total in 71.4% of its opportunities this year (five times in seven games with a set point total).

-- The Wolf Pack rack up 35.7 points per game, comparable to the 33.9 per matchup the Rebels give up.
+- The Wolf Pack put up 35.7 points per game, comparable to the 33.9 per outing the Rebels surrender.

-- Nevada is 3-1 against the spread and 4-0 overall this season when the team puts up more than 33.9 points.
+- Nevada is 3-1 against the spread and 4-0 overall in games when it puts up more than 33.9 points.

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.